MarsX-dev/devhunt/README.md

 ## Contributing

 Are you interested in contributing to DEVHUNT, please read our [contributing guide](https://github.com/Dev-Ahmadubah/devhunt/blob/main/CONTRIBUTING.md) to learn about our development process before submitting a pull request.

+## Forking and Cloning

+You are free to fork and clone it as long as you clearly reffer to the original project.
+If it's a github, then refer to https://github.com/MarsX-dev/devhunt If it's a website, then refer to devhunt.org with a prominent logo and a link.